Help us Prevent the Hudson River from Becoming a “Parking Lot” for Crude Oil Barges!

 WHAT YOU CAN DO

-Ask your state Senator and Assemblymember to co-sponsor bills (S.5197 and A.6825, respectively) that would allow the Department of Environmental Conservation (DEC) to establish "Tanker Avoidance Zones" along the proposed route.
-DEC would identify sites that are not suitable for the placement of anchorages grounds based on their close proximity to critical fish and wildlife habitats, waterfront communities, drinking water infrastructure, and other considerations.
+Ask your state Senator and Assemblymember to co-sponsor bills (S.5197b and A.6825a, respectively) that would allow the Department of Environmental Conservation (DEC) to establish "Tanker Avoidance Zones" on the basis of their close proximity to critical fish and wildlife habitats, waterfront communities, drinking water infrastructure, and other considerations.

 - Senate switchboard: (518) 455-2800